Please read our Booking Terms and Conditions carefully as they set out Travel Department's respective rights and

 In order to confirm your chosen holiday, a deposit must be made at the time of booking (or full payment if booking within 10 weeks of departure) together with the full cost of any “extras”.
 Please note “extras” means any items not expressly specified as being included in the basic holiday cost e.g. airport parking and event tickets - please also see Clause 6.
 The price of your holiday, any extras and your deposit will be notified to you before you book.
 If you wish to purchase the insurance policy we offer, all applicable premiums must also be paid at the time of booking - please see Clause 5.
 The balance of the holiday cost must be received by us not less than 10 weeks prior to departure.
-This date will be shown on the confirmation invoice.
-Reminders are not sent.
+This date will be shown on the confirmation invoice..
+If you have made a booking directly on our website, the balance due will be taken from the card used to pay the deposit on the balance due date.
+A reminder will be sent prior to your balance being due.
 If we do not receive all payments due in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in Clause 7 depending on the date we reasonably treat your booking as cancelled.

 2B Low deposit offer